Sereno1710/pfl2324/tp1/README.md

     game_loop(GameState, CurrPlayer, NextPlayer).
 ```

-After initializing GameState, the board is drawn for the first time.
-After each executed move, board is displayed again by the following predicate **display_board/1** found in `display.pl`.
+After initializing the GameState, the board is drawn for the first time.
+After each executed move, the board is displayed again using the **display_board/1** predicate found in `display.pl`.

 ```
   % display_game(+Board)